-Sommarøy is linked by bridges which provides great opportunities to take birds-eye pictures over the waters.
-The vista is dotted with small islands with mossy grassland and the colours in the sky changes the tint of the waters from aqua blues to warm greys.
+Sommarøy is linked by bridges, which provides great opportunities to take birds-eye pictures over the waters.
+The vista is dotted with small islands with mossy grassland and the colours in the sky and the sand beds change the tint of the waters from aqua blues to warm greys.

 To the west are the blue mountains of Senja, to the east the mountains of Kvaløya and in the northern waters is the cliff island, Håja.